 Subscriptions come with five email addresses with 1GB of storage each.
-They also offer internet security and data backup as additional services.
-They offer McAfee security software, ID protection, 25GB of storage, automatic backup and more for a low monthly fee.
-Their security package includes parental controls, utility tools, antispyware, email protection and antivirus protection.
+Windstream also offers internet security and data backup as additional services.
+You can purchase plans that offer McAfee security software, ID protection, 25GB of storage, automatic backup and more for a low monthly fee.
+The security package includes parental controls, utility tools, antispyware, email protection and antivirus protection.

 We did not run into too many issues with Windstream Communications.
-Though some customers have had issues with their service, most report consistent speeds and reliable service.
-They are continuously adding new infrastructure and access lines to increase their coverage area and may give Frontier a run for their money someday soon.
+Though some customers have had issues with Windstream's service, most report consistent speeds and reliable service.
+This internet provider is continuously adding new infrastructure and access lines to increase the coverage area and may give Frontier a run for its money someday soon.

-Windstream can deliver adequate DSL speeds and they offer services to numerous rural areas.
+Windstream can deliver adequate DSL speeds and offers services to numerous rural areas.